majianjia/aerospikes-fan/README.md

-# aerospikes-fan
-A fan with aerospike nozzle that powered by Bambu Lab X1C toolhead turbo
+# Aerospike Fan powered by Bambu Lab X1 toolhead turbo

+## What is Aerospike

+## how does it related to a fan.